 Reflective Learning is the beginning of the critical transformation of thinking that results in reflective practice which is putting into action what has been learned from past experiences and how this can be positive for personal and collective growth by sharing these experiences with different people.

 Now it is your turn

 What do you think?
 Do you think Reflective Learning is applied in today’s companies?
 Do you think this theory of Reflective Learning is still valid?
 Why is it important to have Reflective Learning?
+Are you a reflective learner?
 Have you put Reflective Learning into practice in your workplace and in your personal life?
 Do you think that education is a fundamental part of the experiences that human beings live?
 Do you have anything else to add or any suggestions?